 Historically, pre-nuptial and separation agreements were not enforceable in common law jurisdictions including Hong Kong.
 These agreements were considered to be contrary to public policy as they sought to oust the jurisdiction of the court to grant financial relief to the divorcing parties by the Hong Kong Courts in deciding the financial relief to be given to the parties and their children having regard to the various factors identified in sections 4, 5, 6 and 7 of the Matrimonial Proceedings and Property Ordinance “MPPO” (Cap.
 192) and the relevant case law most relevantly LKW v DD (2010) 13 HKCFAR 537.

-On 9th June 2014, the Court of Final Appeal of Hong Kong confirmed in its judgment in SPH v SA (formerly known as SA), FACV 22 of 2013 that “the principles enunciated in Radmacher v Granatino should also be regarded as the law in Hong Kong” – this effectively creates a Hong Kong authority that a pre-nuptial and/or separation agreement will be binding subject to the following factors:-
+On 9th June 2014, the Court of Final Appeal of Hong Kong confirmed in its judgment in SPH v.
+SA (formerly known as SA) HKCFA 56 that “the principles enunciated in Radmacher v Granatino should also be regarded as the law in Hong Kong” – this effectively creates a Hong Kong authority that a pre-nuptial and/or separation agreement would carry full weight subject to the following factors:-

 Although the Court of Final Appeal accepted the principles set in Radmacher v Granatino, the Court expressly gave a qualification in relation to two different types of pre-nuptial agreement – the one that frequently happens in the UK which are designed primarily for the consequences of divorce such as waiving or restricting claims for financial provision on divorce and provide for a significant departure from equality, as in the case of Radmacher v Granatino, are more likely to be upheld; and the other type that more often occurs in civil law countries in Europe which are primarily concerned with the effect of the marriage on the parties’ property rights, made for the purpose of adjusting the default matrimonial property regime rather than made in anticipation of divorce, remains questionable if not doubtful in terms of enforceability.
 As the Court of Final Appeal put it in its judgment: “It is not yet settled what effect matrimonial property regime agreements in the strict sense have in the case of matrimonial proceedings in Hong Kong (or England)”.